Note: This is the one post where I’m continuing to use the em dash — just to show everyone how pretty it is! No, I’m not a robot :-)

 Should You Keep Using the Em Dash?

 So, while the em dash looks nice and feels good to use, it might be worth experimenting with alternatives or using it more sparingly.
 It’s not about right or wrong — it’s about thinking strategically how your writing will be received.
-In a time when AI writing is everywhere and readers are more alert to red flags, even something as small as a punctuation mark can influence how your content is judged.
+AI writing is everywhere and readers are more alert to red flags, so even something as small as a punctuation mark can influence how your content is judged.

 In the end, punctuation is a tool.
 But sometimes, even a tiny punctuation mark can affect how your message lands.